 Many agents will also request a deposit at this time.
 When selecting a conveyancer, you should check they are registered with NSW Fair Trading – this is a requirement by law.

-HACK – even though you can make a verbal offer and submit your offer in writing.
+Top Tip- even though you can make a verbal offer, make sure you also submit it in writing.

 Once your offer has been accepted, and you have paid the deposit (usually 10% of the purchase price it’s time to exchange and sign the sales contract.
 This is a legally binding agreement that completes the purchase process.

-After the contracts have been exchanged, you will then have approximately six weeks (this can vary from 4 – 8 weeks) until settlement.
+After the contracts have been exchanged, you will then have approximately six weeks until settlement (this can vary from 4 – 8 weeks).
 This period is used to finalise the payment on the property and for your conveyancer/solicitor to prepare legal documents in preparation for settlement day.

-HACK – Place the champagne on ice and wait for the notification that …. the property legally belongs to you and pop the cork, and start celebrating!
+Top Tip- Place the champagne on ice and wait for the notification that the property legally belongs to you and pop the cork, and start celebrating!